 - Ingredients: Chicken breast, cranberry juice, soy sauce, garlic.

-Directions: In a bowl, mix 1 cup of cranberry juice, ¼ cup of soy sauce, and 2 cloves of minced garlic.
-Marinate the chicken breasts in this mixture for at least 30 minutes.
-Preheat your oven to 375°F (190°C).
-Place the marinated chicken in a baking dish and pour the remaining marinade over it.
-Bake for 25-30 minutes until the chicken is cooked through and glazed.
+Directions: Mix 1 cup cranberry juice, ¼ cup soy sauce, and 2 cloves minced garlic in a bowl.
+Marinate chicken breasts for at least 30 minutes.
+Preheat oven to 375°F (190°C).
+Place chicken in a baking dish, pour on leftover marinade, and bake 25–30 minutes until cooked through and glazed.

-- Tips: Serve with steamed vegetables or over rice for a hearty meal.
+- Tips: Serve with steamed veggies or over rice for a complete meal.

 Recipe 5: Cranberry-Stuffed Pork Tenderloin